trofi/trofi.github.io.gen/posts/275-nixpkgs-bootstrap-deep-dive.md

 That way parallel `gcc` installs have a chance to keep their `c++` business to themselves and not interfere with one another.

-Let's fix this error the simialr way by moving it out of default `lib`
+Let's fix this error the similar way by moving it out of default `lib`
 path:

 ```diff